 This contest program provides the opportunity for children and their families to come together and think about the environment.
 We plan to continue holding this event in the future in the form of a painting.

-The GS Yuasa Group supports some of performances (in Kyoto, Gunma, and Shizuoka prefectures) of "Kokoro no Gekijo" (Theatre of the Heart), sponsored by the Shiki Theatre Company and Performing Arts Centre Foundation.
+The GS Yuasa Group supports some of performances (in Kyoto, Gunma, and Shizuoka prefectures) of "Kokoro no Gekijo" , sponsored by Performing Arts Centre Foundation and the Shiki Theatre Company.
 "Kokoro no Gekijo" uses the stage to communicate to children such important life lessons as the value of life, consideration of others, and the joy of trusting each other.
 Children across Japan are invited to the performances in school groups, free of charge.

-Through our continued support of Shiki Theatre Company's "Kokoro no Gekijo," we will continue to support activities that deliver valuable, unchanging lessons to children who will be leaders of the future.
+Through our continued support of "Kokoro no Gekijo," we will continue to support activities that deliver valuable, unchanging lessons to children who will be leaders of the future.

 The files are in Adobe Acrobat Format.
 To view them you will need to download the Acrobat Reader.Adobe Reader Download